anagha-google/ray-labs/00-provisioning/manual-provisioning.md

 <hr>

-## 6. Grant requisite permissions to the UMSA and yourself
+## 6. Grant requisite permissions to the UMSA, the AI platform Google Managed Service Account (GMSA), and to yourself

 ### 6.1.
 Grant the UMSA requisite permissions